1960s Fashion for Men: Iconic Styles That Defined the Decade

 Jack Kerouac, Lucien Carr, and Allen Ginsberg of the Beat Generation pictured in a New York City restaurant.
 Photo: Internet, CC BY-SA 4.0, via Wikimedia Commons

-The early 1960s, while still under the influence of the late 1950s, bore the signature of the Beatnik style.
-This trend was inspired by the Beat Generation—post-WWII American writers known for their anti-materialistic and somewhat cynical outlook.
+While still influenced by the late 1950s, the early 1960s bore the signature of the Beatnik style.
+This trend was inspired by the Beat Generation, post-WWII American writers known for their anti-materialistic and somewhat cynical outlook.

 The Beatnik style was not merely a fashion statement but a socio-political commentary that significantly influenced men’s fashion in the early 1960s.
 The typical Beatnik style included black turtleneck sweaters, berets, and dark sunglasses, symbolizing an enigmatic allure and a spirit of rebellion.
-The look was completed with slim trousers and pointed shoes, adding a touch of chic sophistication.

 Traditional Charm: Ivy League Style